 Using the CPI-E data available from December 1982, we can go back and do a year-by-year comparison with the CPI-W, the version that’s currently being used.

-When viewed side by side, you can see that there are some years where the CPI-W was ahead, those are the blue bars, but in most years the CPI-E was slightly higher.
+When viewed side by side, you can see that there are some years where the CPI-W was ahead, those are the red bars, but in most years the CPI-E was slightly higher.

 The CPI-E sounds great to many folks who receive Social Security benefits and feel like their costs go up more than their Social Security income does.
 But ultimately, there is no magic formula that works well enough to keep everyone happy.